TanStack/react-charts/docs/src/pages/docs/api.md

 ## Memoize your Props!

-The React Charts `<Chart>` component has a few options that need to be **stable** or **memoized using either `React.useMemo` or `React.useCallback`**.
+The React Charts `<Chart>` component has a few options that needs to be **stable** or **memoized using either `React.useMemo` or `React.useCallback`**.
 Using an unstable option incorrectly shouldn't severly break any basic functionality, but could results in infinite change-detection loops in your app or at the very least, your charts will be severly non-performant.
 If an option says it needs to be stable, it's not kidding around!

 ## Data Model